karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 Ultimately, both approaches have their merits, and the decision should be based on factors such as scalability, ease of maintenance, and alignment with your overall deployment strategy.

+## Jenkins Initialization

+After installing Jenkins (either as a container or locally), you need to perform some initial setup steps to access and configure Jenkins.
+Follow the steps below to initialize Jenkins:

+### Access Jenkins Web UI

+- [x] Task 1: Configure firewall rules
+  - If you are using a cloud provider like DigitalOcean, you need to configure firewall rules to allow access to the Jenkins web UI.
+  - Open the DigitalOcean control panel and navigate to the "Networking" section.
+  - Click on "Firewalls" and create a new firewall rule/edit an existing one already configured for Jenkins.
+  - Allow inbound traffic on port 8080 (or the port you configured for Jenkins).
+  - Apply the firewall rule to your remote server.

+- [x] Task 2: Access Jenkins web UI
+  - Open a web browser and enter the URL: `http://<remote-server-ip>:8080`
+  - Replace `<remote-server-ip>` with the IP address of your remote server.
+  - You should see the Jenkins "Getting Started" page.

+### Retrieve Initial Admin Password

+- [ ] Task 1: Retrieve the initial admin password
+  - **If Jenkins is running as a container:**
+    - SSH into your remote server.
+    - Run the following command to enter the Jenkins container:

+      ```bash
+      docker exec -it <container-id> bash
+      ```

+    - Replace `<container-id>` with the ID of your Jenkins container.
+    - Once inside the container, run the following command to retrieve the initial admin password:

+      ```bash
+      cat /var/jenkins_home/secrets/initialAdminPassword
+      ```

+  - **If Jenkins is installed locally:**
+    - SSH into your remote server.
+    - Switch to the Jenkins user:

+      ```bash
+      sudo su - jenkins
+      ```

+    - Run the following command to retrieve the initial admin password:

+      ```bash
+      cat /var/lib/jenkins/secrets/initialAdminPassword
+      ```

+- [ ] Task 2: Enter the initial admin password
+  - Copy the retrieved password.
+  - Paste the password into the "Administrator password" field on the Jenkins "Getting Started" page.
+  - Click "Continue" to proceed.

+### Customize Jenkins

+- [ ] Task 1: Install plugins
+  - On the "Customize Jenkins" page, you can choose to install suggested plugins or select specific plugins.
+  - If you are unsure, you can go with the suggested plugins option.
+  - Click "Install" to begin the plugin installation process.

+- [ ] Task 2: Create the first admin user
+  - After the plugin installation is complete, you will be prompted to create the first admin user.
+  - Fill in the required information in the "Create First Admin User" form:
+    - Username
+    - Password
+    - Confirm password
+    - Full name
+    - Email address
+  - Click "Save and Continue" to create the admin user.

+- [ ] Task 3: Instance configuration
+  - On the next page, you can configure the Jenkins URL.
+  - Leave the default URL as is, or modify it if necessary.
+  - Click "Save and Finish" to complete the configuration.

+- [ ] Task 4: Start using Jenkins
+  - Click on "Start using Jenkins" to access the Jenkins dashboard.
+  - Jenkins is now ready to use!

 ## Exercise 1: Dockerize your NodeJS App

 - [ ] Task 1: Configure your NodeJS application to be built as a Docker image